juunjii/GradeBook/README.md

 # GradeBook
 A gradebook storing students' name and score with a command line interface that utilized hash tables.
+This program also supports write and read to/from text and binary.

 ## Makefile
 A Makefile is provided.
 This program then invokes gcc and other commands on your behalf.